seancrowe/chili-postMessage/README.md

 The PostMessageWrapper class has a static method ``PostMessageWrapper.setupEventListeners(editorObject)``.
 This class must be called on document load.
 You have two options to achieve this goal:
 - Inject the script into the editor_html.aspx page utilizing a proxy server
   - This is not described here
   - To do this, you will need to wait until window.editorObject is not null
 - Utilize [Document Actions](https://chilipublishdocs.atlassian.net/wiki/spaces/CPDOC/pages/1412117/Getting+Started+with+Document+Actions "Document Actions") to run the script in the document template

 Unfortunately, to respect CHILI publish wishes, I cannot fully describe how to utilize the Document Actions to implement this JavaScript.
 However, there is a very short video which describes this process.
 You may go to [spicy-labs](http://spicy-labs.com/ "spicy-labs") to request access to that video.

-However, the gist is that we need the following JavaScript to run in the document template:
+However, the gist is that we need the following JavaScript to run in the document template.

+You can hardcode the JavaScript directly. **Not recommended**
 ```javascript
 import {PostMessageWrapper}  from "chili-postmessage";
 PostMessageWrapper.setupEventListeners(window.editorObject);